Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

     In both options, the final request will be rewritten by the Dapr .NET SDK before it gets executed.
 In our case and for the GET operation it will be written to this request: `http://127.0.0.1:3500/v1/invoke/tasksmanager-backend-api/method/api/tasks?createdBy=tjoudeh@bitoftech.net`

 - We are ready now to verify changes on Frontend Web App and test locally, we need to run the Frontend Web App along with the Backend Web API and test locally that changes using the .NET SDK and invoking services via Dapr Sidecar are working as expected.

-To do so run the two commands commands shown below (ensure that you are on the right project directory when running each command).
+- Open another terminal inside VS Code, so that we can run the two commands shown below (ensure that you are on the right project directory when running each command).

+- In the second terminal, run `.\Variables.ps1` to apply all session variables.

 - Obtain the local frontend UI URL to test shortly once the frontend UI and backend API are running in the next step.